ADT Self Setup Review and Cost

 That said, it does have a few downsides.
 One is its limited equipment options.
 We didn’t see more nuanced security sensors from ADT Self Setup, such as glass break sensors, garage door sensors (otherwise known as tilt sensors), or even a carbon monoxide detector.
 Those types of sensors are usually available from professionally installed security systems.

 Additionally, its monitoring prices are on the higher end for a DIY security system.
-For comparison, SimpliSafe professional monitoring costs $17.99 to $27.99 per month.
+For comparison, SimpliSafe professional monitoring costs start from $21.99 per month.
 But considering that ADT provides the monitoring service, and that the higher-tier plan includes a Nest Aware subscription, ADT Self Setup’s pricing is still pretty attractive.

 Overall, it’s a great security system, but if the downsides we mentioned are deal-breakers for you, take a look at our top-rated SimpliSafe DIY security system review.
 SimpliSafe has been around for over a decade, it offers more equipment options in terms of sensors, and it has more affordable monitoring plans.